Image

-There are several ways in which hackers will try to scam you into releasing your information.
-Often, these can be obvious and will send an immediate red flag.
-However, some can be so very sneaky!
+Phishing scams continue to become increasingly sophisticated, tricking even the most tech-savvy.
+Whether it’s a fake bank email or a seemingly harmless text, these attacks are designed to try to scam you into releasing your personal information.
 Hackers often prey on those who are more vulnerable, or not as aware, so be sure to discuss these types of scams with your family and friends.
+Continue reading to find out how you can stay protected.

 Whether your phone, laptop, or work computer, you have likely received a phishing email or text message.
 Phishing emails and text messages are incredibly common, yet they continue to be successful.